A perfect supply chain is resilient, transparent, aligned with other functions, and quantified by KPIs.

 The leading indicator in the case of suppliers might be:

-- Compliance and regulation training, %
+- Compliance and regulation training, % (see the compliance scorecard for more specific ideas on quantifying compliance.)

 - Quality control and assurance training, %